Indicators

 C-25: #10.
 Map, track and report regularly on women’s representation in political, governance, diplomatic, and peace and security institutions that are relevant to the Women, Peace and Security agenda, especially peace-making, negotiation and mediation processes.
 (MS)

 UN WPS: Number of countries where temporary special measures are in place to increase the percentage of women at all levels of the armed forces or police or prison services (such as quotas, a pool of women candidates, targeted recruitments, women’s access to combat roles, retention policies etc.).
-List the institution considered in the analysis (UN Security Sector Reforms Task Force) (UN, MS, RO)
+List the institution considered in the analysis (UN Security Sector Reforms Task Force) (UN, MS)

 SDG 5.C: Adopt and strengthen sound policies and enforceable legislation for the promotion of gender equality and the empowerment of all women and girls at all levels ALL